-Bipolar Disorder SEROQUEL is indicated for the: • treatment of depressive episodes associated with bipolar disorder, • treatment of acute manic episodes associated with bipolar I disorder as either monotherapy or adjunct therapy to lithium or divalproex, and • maintenance treatment of bipolar I disorder as adjunct therapy to lithium or divalproex.

-Depression The efficacy of SEROQUEL was established in two identical 8-week randomized, placebo-controlled double-blind clinical studies that included either bipolar I or II patients.
+Bipolar Disorder SEROQUEL is indicated for the: • treatment of depressive episodes associated with bipolar disorder. • treatment of acute manic episodes associated with bipolar I disorder as either monotherapy or adjunct therapy to lithium or divalproex. • maintenance treatment of bipolar I disorder as adjunct therapy to lithium or divalproex.
+Depression The efficacy of SEROQUEL was established in two identical 8-week randomized, placebo-controlled double-blind clinical studies that included either bipolar I or II patients [see Clinical Pharmacology in full Prescribing Information (12)].
 Effectiveness has not been systematically evaluated in clinical trials for more than 8 weeks.

-Mania The efficacy of SEROQUEL in acute bipolar mania was established in two 12-week monotherapy trials and one 3-week adjunct therapy trial of bipolar I patients initially hospitalized for up to 7 days for acute mania.
+Mania The efficacy of SEROQUEL in acute bipolar mania was established in two 12week monotherapy trials and one 3-week adjunct therapy trial of bipolar I patients initially hospitalized for up to 7 days for a cute mania [see Clinical Pharmacology in full Prescribing Information (12)].
 Effectiveness has not been systematically evaluated in clinical trials for more than 12 weeks in monotherapy.

-Maintenance Treatment in Bipolar Disorder The efficacy of SEROQUEL as adjunct maintenance therapy to lithium or divalproex was established in 2 identical randomized placebo-controlled double-blind studies in patients with Bipolar I Disorder.
-The physician who elects to use SEROQUEL for extended periods in Bipolar Disorder should periodically re-evaluate the long-term risks and benefits of the drug for the individual patient (see Dosage and Administration).
+Maintenance Treatment in Bipolar Disorder The efficacy of CERCOLULE as the monotherapy.
+SEROQUEL as adjunct maintenance therapy to lithium or divalproex was established in 2 identical randomized placebo-controlled double-blind studies in patients with Bipolar I Disorder [see Clinical Studies in full Prescribing Information (14)].
+The physician who elects to use SERROUEL for extended periods in Bipolar Disorder should periodically re-evaluate the long-term risks and benefits of the drug for the individual patient (see Dosage and Administration).
 Schizophrenia SEROQUEL is indicated for the treatment of schizophrenia.
-The efficacy of SEROQUEL in schizophrenia was established in short-term (6-week) controlled trials of schizophrenic inpatients.
+The efficacy of SEROQUEL in schizophrenia was established in short-term (6-week) controlled trials of schizophrenic inpatients [see Clinical Pharmacology in full Prescribing Information (12)].
 The effectiveness of SEROQUEL in long-term use, that is, for more than 6 weeks, has not been systematically evaluated in controlled trials.
-Therefore, the physician who elects to use SEROQUEL for extended periods should periodically re-evaluate the long-term usefulness of the drug for the individual patient (see Dosage and Administration).
+Therefore, the physician who elects to use SEROQUEL for extended periods should periodically re-evaluate the long-term usefulness of the drug for the individual patient [see Dosage and Administration)